rrufina/text-generator/README.md

 We determined, that RMSprop optimizer shows better results than others.
 Also we found out the optimal size for hidden dimension that will not interfere with training.

 When we generate a new text, the first two tokens for models's input are selected as <SOS> tag and random word from the vocabulary.
 Then the model repeatedly predicts next word until it predicts the <EOS> tag.
+To make the outputs more diverse, we randomly choose one of the two words with the highest probability.

 ### 2. GPT-2